Marion Schools place in lockdown for roughly 30 minutes Tuesday

-MARION — In roughly 30 minutes, Marion Public School was placed in and removed from a district-wide lockdown after it was reported a "potentially dangerous figure" was spotted near campus.
+MARION — In roughly 30 minutes, Marion Public School was placed in and removed from a district-wide lockdown after it was reported a “potentially dangerous figure‘ was spotted near campus.
+The person has been arrested by police.

-According to the Osceola County Sheriff Ed Wiliams, the lockdown was "purely precautionary."
+According to the Osceola County Sheriff Ed Williams, the lockdown was “purely precautionary.‘

 Commented